 Cleaning your van isn’t the easiest of tasks as it there are plenty of those hard-to-reach areas that can be tricky to get hold of and difficult to clean properly.
 Set aside a good half a day to get prepared and clean and check your campervan fully and you won’t regret spending the time doing it, especially if you spend a lot of time in your van.
 Cleaning your van is not only satisfying and means you enjoy spending your time in your campervan more, but it also contributes to the maintenance of it aside from all the mechanics involved.
 Cleaning away potential mould, airing the van out and preventing rusting will all ensure your campervan lives a long happy life.

 Gather all your cleaning supplies such as wax, sponges, a hose, buckets, shampoo and cloths in order to give your van the proper treatment.
-You will need to clean your van from top to bottom so that the dirt doesn’t run over any clean parts!
+These can be bought from somewhere great like the Hotsy Equipment Company You will need to clean your van from top to bottom so that the dirt doesn’t run over any clean parts!
 Start on your roof and work your way down to the wheels in order to save yourself lots of time and hassle.
 You also want to make sure you clean your van on more of an overcast day as this will ensure parts of your van don’t dry before you want them to, such as when the van is all soapy.
 As your van will be large, the likelihood of this happening is quite big.
 If you struggle or get tired easily, bring a friend or family member along to get the more tricky areas and pick up the slack when you can’t.

 Rinse down your campervan with a pressure washer to loosen the dirt quicker.
 This can be especially helpful if you have months of set-in dirt!
 Be wary when washing your campervan windows as the pressure can let water into the van and damage the seals.
 If you don’t have a pressure washer, hoses or even buckets of warm water will help get you started.
 As you’ll be starting on the roof, you’ll need a ladder right from the get-go, so don’t forget to source one before starting this job!
 Apply your cleaning solution to a brush and work your way along.
 There are so many different shampoos and each one will perform better in different ways.
 Some are better for mould, whereas some will be specially designed to get rid of stains.
 Once you’ve scrubbed, rise this area really well to get rid of remaining dirt.
 If you have solar panels, don’t forget to clean behind these with a long, thin brush and a hose to get rid of lodged muck.